mmsaeed509/DevOps/my-notes/18 - Ansible/README.md

 > configuration management tool checks if the command is applied or not
 > It compares if not applied it will apply it, if it is applied it won't apply it
 >
+> and it manages the state:
+> if the target is in a different state it applies the changes
+> if in the same state, it is not apply the changes
+> else it goes to fail
+> e.g: if the pkg is installed it will remove it once you change the status of the pkg
+>
 > scripting does not compare and apply it.**
 >